Nea Salamis Famagusta FC: 1990s

 As cup winner, Nea Salamina played for the first time in a European cup (1990–91 European Cup Winners' Cup) and was eliminated in the first round by Aberdeen F.C.
 Aberdeen, who had won the 1982–83 European Cup Winners' Cup by defeating Real Madrid in the final, was a strong team.
 The first game was at Tsirion Stadium on 19 September 1990 before 8,000 fans.
 Nea Salamina was defeated, 2–0, after a scoreless tie at halftime.
 A rematch, played at Pittodrie Stadium in Aberdeen on 3 October, resulted in a 3–0 loss.
 Lineups for the two games were Christakis Christofi, Artemis Andreou, Kipros Tsigkelis, Elissaios Psaras, Floros Nikolaou, Kenny Dyer, Pambis Andreou, Takis David (replaced by Stavros Efthymiou in the 68th minute), Nigel Maknil (replaced by Christakis Mavros in the 85th minute), Elias Elias and Vangelis Adamou (home), and Yiannakis Ioannou, Andreas Artemis, Kipros Tsigkelis, Elissaios Psaras, Floros Nicholaou, Kenny Dyer, Vangelis Adamou, Mavros Christakis, Nigel Maknil (replaced by Pambis Andreou in the 47th minute), Elias Elias and Vassos Mavros (away).

 The 1990s were the most successful decade for Nea Salamina.
 Apart from winning the cup, shield, and the right to play in the Cup Winners Cup, the team claimed the championship.
-In addition, the team acquired Ammochostos Stadium in Larnaca, built by volunteer supporters.
+In addition, the team acquired Ammochostos Epistrofi Stadium in Larnaca, built by volunteer supporters.

 Nea Salamina claimed the 1992–93 Cypriot First Division championship.
 At the end of the first round they were in first place, ultimately finishing third.
 During the 1994–95 season, they were the first Cypriot team to participate in the Intertoto Cup.
 Pambis Andreou was the league's top scorer, with 25 goals.
 The team also played in the 1997 UEFA Intertoto Cup.